grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 In this chapter, I tried to show you that the choice of *when* we write our Specification often makes a huge difference and that there are numerous benefits of starting with a Statement.
 When we consider the Specification as what it really is -- not only as a suite of tests that check runtime correctness -- then the Statement-first approach becomes less awkward and less counter-intuitive.

 [^copypaste]: I know copy-pasting code is considered harmful and we shouldn't be doing that.
-When writing unit-level Statements, I make some exceptions from that rule.
+When writing unit-level Statements, I make some exceptions to that rule.
 This will be explained in further parts.